 The Butterfly Pavilion Ushers in Spring at the Natural History Museum

-The Pavilion houses more than 50 varieties of butterfly and moth, fluttering freely in a miniature eco system that offers them all of their favorite plants with none of their usual predators.
+The Pavilion houses more than 50 varieties of butterfly and moth, fluttering freely in a miniature ecosystem that offers them all of their favorite plants with none of their usual predators.
 Caterpillars fill their bellies, create cocoons, emerge as butterflies, feed on their favorite treats, mate, lay eggs, and eventually die peacefully of old age, all before our eyes.
-Kids can watch from inches away as butterflies uncurl their tubular mouths to draw nectar from a flower or check out the different kinds of treat each species prefers.
+Kids can watch from inches away as butterflies uncurl their tubular mouths to draw nectar from a flower or check out the different kinds of treats each species prefers.

 And though it might be tough for some kids to resist the urge to touch or pick up the lovely residents, the good news is that, while we're not allowed to touch them, they don't have to live by the same rules.
 If you spend enough time in the Pavilion, you may get some gorgeous winged critter hitching a ride at some point; you could even stack the deck by wearing something colorful or floral to look more appealing.
 Just sayin'.

-Butterfly Pavilion open daily September 11 - 27, 2020
+Butterfly Pavilion open daily March 18 - September 6, 2021

-10:00am-5:00pm (last entry 4:30pm)
+10am-5pm (last entry 4:30pm)